Boulter House

 This page may contain affiliate links.
 See our disclosure about affiliate links here.

-The John Gillin House, designed by Frank Lloyd Wright in 1950 and completed in 1958, stands as a great example of the architect’s late-career Usonian
+The Zimmerman House, designed by Frank Lloyd Wright and built in 1950 in Manchester, New Hampshire, is a remarkable example of his Usonian architecture.
+This

 Architecture and home design have always fascinated me.
 As a young girl I enjoyed drawing floor plans, rearranging my parent’s furniture and playing with Lincoln Logs and Legos.
 My passion has always been the architecture of Frank Lloyd Wright.
 Since I have been old enough to drive a car, I have visited Frank Lloyd Wright homes in the Chicagoland area and attended the Wright Plus house walks.
 Now, as co-owners of Northern Sky Designs, my husband & I are able to combine our website design skills and FLW travels to bring you this website!
 Enjoy!